ninaa-e/BookStackMonitor/readme.md

 ## Todos
 - Add Matrix implenetation
-- Review if webhooks are the way to go.
-Bookstack API might be a better alterantiv.
+- Review if Bookstack-Webhooks are the way to go.
+The Bookstack-API might be an alternative.
 - Write usage guide